cairo-book/cairo-book/src/ch14-01-00-contract-storage.md

 This address calculation mechanism is performed through a modelisation of the contract storage space using a concept of StoragePointers and StoragePaths that we'll now introduce.

-## Modelisation of the Contract Storage in the Core Library
+## Modeling of the Contract Storage in the Core Library

 To understand how storage variables are stored in Cairo, it's important to note that they are not stored contiguously but in different locations in the contract's storage.
-To easily retrieve these addresses, the core library provides a modelisation of the contract storage through a system of StoragePointers and StoragePaths.
+To facilitate the retrieval of these addresses, the core library provides a model of the contract storage through a system of `StoragePointers` and `StoragePaths`.

 Each storage variable can be converted to a `StoragePointer`.
 This pointer contains two main fields:

-- The address to the base storage variable in the contract's storage.
+- The base address of the storage variable in the contract's storage.
-- The offset, relative to the base address, of the storage slot being pointed to.
+- The offset, relative to the base address, of the specific storage slot being pointed to.

 An example is worth a thousand words.
 Let's consider the `Person` struct defined in the previous section: